Data & ResearchAI SearchStartupsAI CitationsAEO

 When Claude disappeared, startup citations dropped to their study low of 9%.
 PostHog, the most cited startup in the study, fell from 5 to 3 citations.
 Close earned zero citations (it only gets cited by Claude).
 The startup visibility floor collapsed because the one engine most willing to cite startups was absent.

-When Claude returned in the most recent week, startup citations immediately rebounded to 13 (18.6% of all citations), and PostHog surged from 3 to 7 citations.
+When Claude returned the following week, startup citations immediately rebounded to 13 (18.6% of all citations), and PostHog surged from 3 to 7 citations.
 Claude alone accounted for 4 of the 13 startup citations.
 Without Claude, the remaining four engines produced just 9 startup citations across 80 engine-query combinations.
+That rebound is also roughly where Claude has settled in June, around 18%, after its late-May spike faded.

 PostHog's trajectory now tracks Claude's presence more closely than any other variable.
 Remove Claude from each week's count and PostHog normalizes to roughly 1.0 citations per engine.
 With Claude, it rises to 1.75+.
 PostHog is the study's most engine-dependent brand.

-What to do: Startups should treat Claude as their primary AI visibility channel.
+What to do: Startups should still treat Claude as their primary AI visibility channel on average, while recognizing that its lead has narrowed and engine behavior keeps shifting month to month.
 Build the content Claude's retrieval system favors: evidence-based technical documentation, comparison pages with honest assessments, and structured product pages.
 Claude uses Brave Search for retrieval and appears to weight technical accuracy and specificity over domain authority, which creates an opening that Perplexity's authority-focused system closes.
+Because the per-engine ranking moves, track Claude alongside the others rather than assuming its spring lead holds.

 Why Perplexity Excludes Startups